derek/yui-benchmark/README.md

  * Automated cross-browser testing (via [Yeti](http://yeti.cx/)).
  * Easily run performance tests against any version, tag, branch, or commit of YUI.
  * Don't worry about writing any boiler-plate code for performance testing.
 We'll take care of that for you.
- * Thanks to [PhantomJS](http://phantomjs.org/), it runs great hands-free and in CI environments.
+ * Thanks to [PhantomJS](http://phantomjs.org/), it runs great as an automated task and in CI environments.

 ## Installing